rrohm/fx-unit/README.md

 + no complex dependencies for testing - currently none at all
 + no dependencies in the application, at any time.

-At present, it offerst theses additional assertions:
+At present, it offers these additional assertions:

 ```java
 assertFocused(javafx.scene.Node node);